 Category assessment is the periodic review of categories and subcategories.
 It is a regular appraisal of the current performance of the category.
 This step involves evaluating retailer sales data.
 This will help decide the sales, share, and profitability of the category.
 Furthermore, you will need to do an in-depth analysis of key competitors.

-The insights gained from this part of the category planning are significant.
+The insights gained from this part of the Category Management process are significant.
 The data is rich and highly detailed, providing information on: